Corporate Social Responsibility

 Following the devastating impact of Covid-19, the right to a safe, secure home has never been more important.
 Yet hundreds of thousands of people are homeless, living in cramped temporary accommodation or sleeping rough.
 One in three people are impacted by the housing emergency, living in overcrowded, dangerous, unaffordable housing.
 Each year, Shelter supports millions of people who are struggling with homelessness or housing issues to defend their right to a safe home, securing the foundation to build their lives on.

-We have partnered with Shelter to support the #FightForHome through the Getting Real Opportunities of Work (GROW) Programme, which offers 12-month paid placements to people who have experienced homelessness.
+We have partnered with Shelter to support the #FightForHome through the Getting Real Opportunities of Work (GROW) Programme, which offers 12 or 15-month paid placements to people who have experienced homelessness.
 In their roles, trainees use their lived experiences as a tool to tackle the housing emergency, influencing design of services, and supporting other people affected by housing issues or homelessness to get involved in campaigns, as well as access the support they need to find a safe home.

 Volunteering: Sharing Our Skills to Increase Employability Prospect